roman-milk/roman-milk.github.io/hot-incest.md

  "Suck his cock, Jan. get it all wet for your pussy."

  Jan slides off his lap and holds his balls.
 She licks and sucks them.
 She moves her mouth to the head of his cock and slowly takes it in her mouth.
 Glenn groans..
 Carol and J get in position.
 Jan moves up and slides down, taking his cock up in her pussy.
 Glenn pinches both of her nipples as she hits bottom.
 She cries out and cums.
 Glenn starts stroking up in her and she meets his thrusts.
 Her mouth is open and her eyes have rolled back in her head.
 Glenn holds her down on his bone and grinds her to two fast orgasms.
 She is losing control.
 Carol and J latch on to each nipple.
 Jan screams and cums.
-Report_Story #2